Ken Gharial Sanctuary

 Ken Gharial Sanctuary is a wildlife sanctuary in Panna and Chhatarpur Districts of Madhya Pradesh, India.
 It was established for the conservation of gharial and mugger crocodile populations in 1981.

-Location
+Geography

-It is located at the confluence of the Ken River and Khudar River and spread over an area of 45,201 sq. km.
-It is located northeast of the Khajuraho temples and north of Panna National Park.
-It is usually visited along with the Raneh Falls site nearby.
-It is closed for visitors in monsoon season.
+Ken Gharial Sanctuary is located at the confluence of the Ken River and Khudar River; it covers an area of 45.201 km2.

 History

 Ken Gharial Sanctuary was gazetted in 1981 along a 45 km long stretch of the Ken River.

-Conservation management

-The sanctuary is protected under India's Wildlife Protection Act of 1972.
-The sanctuary is administered by the Department of Forest.
+It is administered by the Department of Forest.